|

 lower down on the hillside, opposite the Hotel zum Türken, is this

-It also apparently connected to the Türken, Berghof, and Bormann
+center, which also connected to the Türken, Berghof, and Bormann tunnel

 systems.
 On the left, a GI guards the entrance in May 1945.
 This